 Chris Hardy adds:

 “We also appreciate that people are unsure about committing to travel plans at the moment, so have changed some of our terms and conditions to give reassurance when deciding whether to book.

 “All customers who book direct with National Express will now be given the option to amend the date, time and journey origin and destination free of charge if their circumstances change.

 “The new timetable will focus on major towns and cities, connecting over 180 locations across the UK and equivalent to around a quarter of the mileage of the pre-covid national intercity network.
 The network scope and frequency will be increased in response to demand.

-“We’re working hard to be ready to safely welcome customers back on board next month.
+“We’re working hard to be ready to welcome customers back on board next month safely.
 We know there’s a lot of uncertainty at the moment but want to reassure customers old and new that we’ve been working hard and are ready when they’re ready.”